Monte Barrett: Professional career

 Monte fought Odlanier Solís on October 10, 2009, but lost by second round technical knockout.
 He then fought Alexander Ustinov on December 12, 2009 but lost a unanimous decision after 12 rounds.

-On July 17, 2010 Barrett drew against David Tua in his final fight.
+On July 17, 2010 Barrett drew against David Tua.
 Tua dominated the early rounds through aggression, but Barrett took control in the later rounds and scored a knockdown in the 12th (knocking down Tua for the first time in his professional career).
 The bout resulted in a controversial draw (as a point was also deducted from Tua in round 12 for throwing Barrett to the canvas) with two judges scoring the fight 113–113 and the third a 115–111 result to Tua.
 On August 7, 2010, appearing ringside at a fight card at Aviator Arena in Brooklyn, New York, in a brief interview, Barrett confirmed his retirement from the ring and his intention to take a job offered to him in private industry.
 On August 21, 2010, Barrett entered the ring at The Prudential Center in Newark after IBF International heavyweight champion Tomas Adamek won a decision over Michael Grant.
 Seeking to come out of retirement, Barrett congratulated and challenged Adamek to a 12 round bout.
 However, after fighting to an eight round draw in Virginia with Charles Davis in January 2011, Barrett began training for a rematch with David Tua which was held in New Zealand.
 On August 13, 2011, Barrett defeated Tua via unanimous decision and won the WBO Asia Pacific and WBO Oriental Heavyweight titles.
 In December 2011, it emerged Monte Barrett tested positive for banned stimulant methylhex-anemine following a urine test after his August 13 points decision over the Kiwi-Samoan boxer.
 Blair Edwards Tua'a lawyer, called for action against the 40-year-old New Yorker requesting the return of Tua's WBO Asia-Pacific and Oriental titles and restoration of ranking points.

 Barrett fought New Zealander Shane Cameron on July 5, 2012 with the winner becoming the number one contender to fight NZPBA title holder Sonny Bill Williams.
 Days before the fight he admitted the Shane Cameron fight would be "a challenge", but that was spurring him on to win.
 Barrett also stated that he would look for a third fight with David Tua, after he had beaten Cameron.
 However he was knocked out in the 4th round with a right hand and lost the titles that he had won against David Tua the previous year.